yannickycpan/yangchenpan/index.md

 His research interests broadly span machine learning.
 Some of the research directions he is currently exploring include the following.

-World models and model-based RL.
-He is interested in developing predictive models that more accurately capture the physical dynamics of real-world environments, with the goal of improving both the sample and computational efficiency of RL systems.
+1. World models and model-based RL.
+He is interested in developing physically-plausible models that more accurately capture dynamics of real-world environments, with the goal of improving both the sample and computational efficiency of RL agents.

-Fundamental problems in RL.
-While not necessarily theoretical in nature, these problems often require rigorous empirical methodologies for the design and evaluation of new algorithms.
+2. Fundamental problems in RL.
+While not necessarily theoretical in nature, these problems often require rigorous empirical design and evaluation.

-The connections between RL and other areas of AI.
-This includes using the RL perspective to better understand supervised and unsupervised learning, as well as investigating how RL can contribute to LLMs.
+3. The connections between RL and other areas of AI.
+This includes using the RL perspective to better understand supervised and unsupervised learning (e.g. generative models), as well as investigating how RL can contribute to LLMs.

-More broadly: problems involving generalization under distribution shift, non-i.i.d. data, and changing environments.
+4. More broadly: problems involving generalization under distribution shift, non-i.i.d. data, and changing environments.
 These challenges arise across a wide range of applications, and his work seeks to develop methods that remain robust under such conditions.

 <style>
 .intro-wrap {